hackolade/docker/Studio/README.md

          - ./logs:/home/hackolade/Documents/HackoladeLogs/
          - ./options:/home/hackolade/.hackolade/options

 The user inside the container must have enough permissions to write and read from these folders.
 If you don't use docker-compose, you must create them manually for proper operations.
+You may also use absolute path with $PWD.

 Description of required subfolders: